 top of page

-Douglass Alligood grew up in Hastings, graduating from Hastings High School in the class of 1981.
-He moved back to Hastings in 2001 with his wife Eva and their children Jordan and Leah, who also went through the Hastings schools.
+DOUGLASS ALLIGOOD grew up in Hastings, graduating from Hastings High School.
+He moved back to Hastings in 2001 with his wife Eva and their two children, who also went through the Hastings schools.
+He has served as a Village Trustee since 2024.

-Douglass has always believed in volunteering in his community.
-He has been a member of the Green Building Code Committee, the Waterfront Infrastructure Committee, and the Waterfront Preservation Committee.
-While his children were growing up in Hastings, he coached Little League baseball and softball.
+Douglass contributed to rewriting the Hastings Sustainability Code, and is board liaison to the Affordable Housing, and Safety committees.
+He has always believed in volunteering in his community.
+He was a member of the original Green Building Code Committee, the Waterfront Infrastructure Committee, and the Waterfront Preservation Committee.
+As his children grew up, he coached Little League baseball and softball.

-Born in Rome, Italy, Malaika Sundberg moved as a teenager to Hastings — where members of her family had been living for generations — and graduated from Hastings High School two years later.
-After completing her studies, launching a career, and starting her own family, Malaika returned with her husband, Kenneth Sundberg, to raise their children Hudson (9th grade) and Logan (2nd grade) in the Village.
+MALAIKA SUNDBERG was born in Rome, Italy, and moved as a teenager to Hastings, where members of her family have lived for generations.
+She graduated from Hastings High School.
+After completing college and launching her career, Malaika returned with her husband, Kenneth, to raise their two children in the Village.

-With a Master's in Social Work, Malaika has a passion for helping people in need.
-She has worked for more than two decades serving New York City Foster Care children and families, developing a specialty in reunification, adoption, adolescent foster homes, and residentially-based programs.
-To ensure the provision of quality services in our region, Malaika leads training and support initiatives for newly entering and seasoned child welfare professionals.
+Malaika has a passion for helping people in need.
+She has a master’s in social work and has worked for more than two decades serving New York City Foster Care children and families, developing a specialty in reunification, adoption, adolescent foster homes, and residentially-based programs.
+Malaika leads training and support initiatives for newly entering and seasoned child welfare professionals.

-Malaika’s background in volunteerism began in high school and broadened from there to include working with homeless families and rape victims.
-Locally, her volunteer work has included Jansen Hospice/Bereavement Center of Westchester and, more recently, serving on the board of the Hastings Education Foundation (HEF), for which she is currently Secretary.
+Malaika’s background in volunteerism began in high school and has since included working with the Jansen Hospice/Bereavement Center of Westchester and serving on the board of the Hastings Education Foundation (HEF), for which she is currently Secretary.

-Malaika comes from a family prolific with members committed to community participation and government service.
-Her interest in becoming a Village Trustee stems from a desire to transition her dedication to this community into external action.
-She is committed to being a voice for the residents in decisions about the Village, with a focus on its continued longevity, growth, and sustainability.
+Malaika comes from a family which values community participation and government service.
+If elected, she is committed to being a voice for all residents in decisions about the Village, with a focus on its continued longevity, growth and sustainability.

 The purpose of the Hastings Democratic Committee is to fulfill its primary objective of electing qualified Democratic candidates to office.
 To further this purpose, we seek to elect competent and actively engaged persons to occupy our committee positions, to promote open discussion of issues relevant to our community, and to practice fair Democratic procedures in carrying out our committee functions.
 In each case — in keeping with Democratic ideals of fairness, inclusion and transparency — we aim to inspire, inform and enlist all interested local Democrats in our activities.
 In so doing, the Committee aims to engage in best practices to advance the platform of the Democratic Party.